starikovm/phpunit-documentation-new/source/textui.rst

         The test name for a PHPT test is the filesystem path.

-    See :ref:`textui.examples.filter-patterns` for examples
+    See :numref:`textui.examples.filter-patterns` for examples
     of valid filter patterns.

     .. code-block:: php
         :caption: Filter pattern examples
         :name: textui.examples.filter-patterns

-    See :ref:`textui.examples.filter-shortcuts` for some
+    See :numref:`textui.examples.filter-shortcuts` for some
     additional shortcuts that are available for matching data providers.